cxb3rf1lth/cybersec-hub/src/prd.md

 ### Empty States
 - No repositories: Welcome screen with repository creation guidance
+- No templates: Encouragement to create first cybersecurity template
+- No tool repositories: Getting started guide for building tool collections
 - No conversations: Friendly prompt to discover users and start conversations
 - No files in repository: Clean interface with file creation options
 - No messages in conversation: Clean interface with input focus